Chapter 3: Evaluating the External Environment

 S Is for “Social”

 A generation ago, ketchup was an essential element of every American pantry and salsa was a relatively unknown product.
 Today, however, food manufacturers sell more salsa than ketchup in the United States.
-This change reflects the of the general environment.
+This change reflects the social segment of the general environment.
 Social factors include trends in demographics such as population size, age, and ethnic mix, as well as cultural trends such as attitudes toward obesity and consumer activism (Figure 3.6 “Social Factors”).
 The exploding popularity of salsa reflects the increasing number of Latinos in the United States over time, as well as the growing acceptance of Latino food by other ethnic groups.

 Examples of key trends representing social factors.
 Image description available.